AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 Curvilinear Coordinates
 =======================

-The linear solvers support curvilinear coordinates including 1D spherical and 2d cylindrical :math:`(r,z)`.
+The cell-centered linear solvers `MLABecLaplacian` and `MLPoisson` support curvilinear coordinates including 1D spherical and 2d cylindrical :math:`(r,z)`.
 In those cases, the divergence operator has extra metric terms.
 If one does not want the solver to include the metric terms because they have been handled in other ways, one can call :cpp:`setMetricTerm(bool)` with :cpp:`false` on the :cpp:`LPInfo` object passed to the constructor of linear operators.

+The node-based `MLNodeLaplacian` also supports cylindrical coordinates.
+To use, the application code must scale ``sigma`` by the radial coordinate before calling :cpp:`setSigma()`.
+However, if one does not want the solver to include the RZ modifications because they have been handled in other ways, one can call :cpp:`setRZCorrection (bool)` with :cpp:`false` on the `MLNodeLaplacian` object.

 Embedded Boundaries
 ===================